 The performance that is recorded out from the task is more features centric rather than figure collective.
-Heavy metrics are not accounted as the output that is derived mainly includes test plan document that points out the time and objectives , video showing the screen and participant recordings, summary outlining the main findings and steps in progress and a final presentation highlighting the chief findings and future steps.
+Heavy metrics are not accounted as the output that is derived mainly includes a test plan document that points out the time and objectives, video showing the screen and participant recordings, summary outlining the main findings and steps in progress and a final presentation highlighting the chief findings and future steps.

 Guerrilla usability testing adopts a straight forward methodology so the participants are asked to speak aloud at the time of performing and taking the call to action.
-The think aloud rule is used so as to see the understanding of the product in totality rather than focusing on just task completion.
+The think-aloud rule is used so as to see the understanding of the product in totality rather than focusing on just task completion.
 It is to observe how the consumers think, form opinion and then take the final action.
 Now, observation is a part and parcel of product development so even if it is to be included in testing, it should not be a problem.

 - Biasness in results can ruin the whole testing process.
 Individual differences are something that should be present and implicit bias will not give relative answers that are much needed.
 Be fair in your approach and be demographically smart.

 - Let the participants know what the whole thing is about.
-They should know who the designers are, why are they testing and what all is there on their mind in terms of collecting feedback.
+They should know who the designers are, why are they testing and what all is there on their minds in terms of collecting feedback.
 This can be best done with the help of a release form which will inform the users thoroughly and establish trust.

 - No matter what do not compromise on ethics.
-Said that, it does not mean complete transparency as sometimes skipping information is what is required.
-Make it a point to tell the truth at the end of every session so that the trust is not shattered.
+Said that it does not mean complete transparency as sometimes skipping information is what is required.
+Make it a point, to tell the truth at the end of every session so that the trust is not shattered.

 - Make it a casual exchange and lighten up the environment by giving refreshments to them.
 Show them that you value their time.
 Such an approach will keep the information flow and give an estimate as to how the test will go.